OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 ![New Order Property Generators](img/ex15_cell10.PNG)

 Note that we've created an order duration generator which constrains output to a specific set of values.
 This was done to much EVE's rules for order duration.
 Likewise, we've created a "top of book" generator which operates similar to a side generator in that it randomly generates one of two values based on a random value sampled against a ratio.
-Finally, note that it is not necessary to skew inter-arrival samples as we did with trades.
-This is because the sample data is based on issue time which is not constrained to five minute timestamps.
 We can assemble our generators into a random new order generator:

 ![Random New Order Generators](img/ex15_cell11.PNG)